 Can I switch between in-person and online lessons?

 Absolutely!
 If you are in the area and your situation permits you to take the class in-person, we love to have you in the studio as long as the teacher is aware of your intentions.
 Speak to your teacher prior to showing up at your scheduled time.

 Step 1: Download the Zoom conferencing client for your device.

 - Windows: https://zoom.us/client/latest/ZoomInstaller.exe

-3. Receive the 9 or 10 digit Zoom code from the school after scheduling.
-This number can be used for multiple lessons.
+Step 3: Obtain the 9 or 10-digit Zoom meeting code / password from the school after scheduling.

-4. Setup your notebook or tablet so that the teacher can see you and your instrument (ie. keys or your violin), and also hear you/instrument.
+Set up your notebook or tablet so that the teacher can see you and your instrument (ie. keys or your violin), and also hear you/instrument.
 The ideal setup is to have a computer on the piano music stand (or grand piano – the music shelf’s right side), with webcam / DSLR on a tripod that views a side profile.

-At your designated time, join the meeting by launching the application on your device, then enter the 9-digit conference code, then join the audio on your device and turn on video (bottom left icons on your application).
+At your designated lesson time, join the meeting by launching the application on your device and entering the 9-digit conference code.
+Turn on both the audio and video on your device (icons on the bottom left of the application).